laderast/AnalyticsCourse/README.md

 # Practical Coursework for BMI 569/669: Data Analytics

 This repo includes the practical coursework in R/SQL for our hybrid Data Analytics Course taught with Kaiser Permanente.
+This course has been taught from 2013 to the present during summer quarter for students in the Biomedical Informatics program at OHSU.

+Please note that this is only half of the course, which also includes discussions on organizational behavior, implementing analytics projects within an organization, and discussions of the LACE score.
+For the full course syllabus, please refer to here.

 ## Learning Objectives:

 - Understand the basics of using R/Rstudio
-- Learn and apply basic SQL queries
+- Learn and apply basic SQL queries to a synthetic patient cohort
+- Implement a metric for predicting 30 day hospital readmissions (LACE score) for this patient cohort.
-- Learn, understand, and apply simple visualizations to communicate
+- Learn, understand, and apply simple visualizations to communicate findings
+- Understand how to build and interpret logistic regression models

 ## Schedule (online)